 "Sheffield doesn't have many cell towers, hospital cell arrays or cell towers in [church] steeples so we would be subject to poles and antennas as they need a line of sight," Anderson stated in an e-mailed response.

 National Grid, the electricity provider for Sheffield, has allowed individual homes to opt-out of the two-year pilot program it is conducting in Worcester.
-The moratorium would allow the entire Shef field community to opt out.

 A National Grid spokesman described smart meters as benign but more efficient than the electrical meters that are being replaced -- and a possible tool to promote a more energy-efficient future.

 "We've exercised a lot of care in this," said William Jones, director of smart energy solutions for the utility, who addressed the issue at a Selectmen's meeting.

 During the meeting, Jones acknowledged the Worcester program -- not expected to formally start until October -- has resulted in some additional hardware to relay the communication signal.

 But he also added smart meters wouldn't be considered for widespread commercial usage until at least September 2016, leaving open the possibility of technology advancements.

 The pilot program still needs to prove that it is more cost-efficent than the current system, he said.